 Why do teeth get yellow?

-Yellowing and discoloration of teeth is a persistent problem people that many people grapple with.
-While there can be many reasons for the yellowing, some are very common and can be dealt with by simple lifestyle changes and alterations.
-To provide expertise on this subject, our Morrisville NC dentists at Carolina Dental Arts offer guidance and insight into the reasons for yellowing and how it can be avoided.
+Yellowing and discoloration of teeth are a persistent problem people that many people grapple with.
+There can be many reasons for your smile to begin to yellow.
+Some are very common and can be dealt with by simple lifestyle changes.
+Our team at Carolina Dental Arts offers guidance and insight into the reasons and how it can be avoided.